-The Genius™ 3D Mammography™ exam, available on the Selenia® Dimensions® system from Hologic, is available at three Desert Imaging clinics across El Paso: (East) 1727 Lee Trevino Drive 79936, (Far East) 3080 Joe Battle, and (West) 122 W. Castellano Drive 79912.
-These systems expand Desert Imaging’s comprehensive commitment to promoting breast health in the region when coupled with our existing breast services including breast MRI, ultrasound, biopsy, and elastography.
+The Genius™ 3D Mammography™ exam, available on the Selenia® Dimensions® system from Hologic, is available at four Desert Imaging clinics across El Paso: (West) 122 W. Castellano Drive 79912.
+(East) 1727 Lee Trevino Drive 79936, (Far East) 3080 Joe Battle, and (Horizon City) 13650 Eastlake Blvd, Ste.
+A-102.
+This system is also featured aboard our mobile mammography clinic called MOM – Mammos on the Move.
+These systems expand Desert Imaging’s comprehensive commitment to promoting breast health in the region when coupled with our existing breast services including breast MRI, breast Ultrasound, breast biopsy, and breast elastography.

 The Importance of the 3D Mammogram